 The 2022 Knowledge Now campaign will host events throughout the year, bringing scholars together to share ideas and perspectives about their research and how it is responding to societal needs.
 From video-recorded interviews to live panel discussions on pressing social issues and stories highlighting grad students, Knowledge Now presents a collection of new ideas and technologies in development and possibilities for a better future.

-For more information about Knowledge Now and to discover more research projects by graduate students, please visit the Knowledge Now webpage, and/or connect with Anesa Albert (Manager, Graduate Communications & Recruitment) in FGS.
+For more information about Knowledge Now and to discover more research projects by graduate students, please visit the Knowledge Now webpage, and/or connect with Anesa Albert (Associate Director of Communications, Recruitment & Digital Engagement) in FGS.

 provided by YFile